 “Me personally, the reason I went out there sleeveless, I didn’t want the guy I was going against, who was outstanding, Big Hands Johnson – named for a reason, grabbing and pulling.
-I didn’t want extra cloth around,” he said.
+I didn’t want extra cloth around,”

 It’s impossible to know for certain if the weather in Cincinnati stymied the Chargers offense against the Bengals, but statistics don’t lie.

 The SoCal boys, one of the most prolific offenses in the league, had season lows in passing yards (173), total yards (301) and points scored (7).

 They also had four turnovers, including two interceptions thrown by bearded quarterback Dan Fouts.
 The former Oregon Duck was displayed more than once during the Freezer Bowl with icicles dangling from his famed whiskers.

 The Bengals reached for their fair share of extra socks and hand warmers, as well.

 “You look at the tape … most all of the linebackers – Jim LeClair, Glenn Cameron – underneath our windbreakers we had some thermals on, trying to stay as warm as possible,” Dinkel said.

 It's believed several players resorted to wearing pantyhose in an effort to stay warm.
 However, few have come forward to speak on the record about the urban legend.